thedull/node_test_app_01/README.md

 * ~~Added helmet security and basic token invalidation logic through logout.~~

-* Added basic websocket server and client using socket.io.
+* ~~Added basic websocket server and client using socket.io.~~

+* Re-architected solution to use Parcel in the frontend.

 ## To generate the definitions file